-For the last 30–40 years, the majority of vets have recommended spaying or neutering your dog at around 6 months old or soon after that.
-Here are the reasons:
+For the past 30–40 years, the majority of vets have recommended spaying or neutering dogs at around 6 months old or soon after that.
+Here’s why:

 - There are indisputable health, behavioral and animal welfare benefits, which we mentioned above.

-- Spaying/neutering around 6 months of age is a much easier surgery for your pet and your pocketbook.
+- Spaying or neutering at around 6 months of age is a much easier surgery for your pet (and your pocketbook).
 Older spays/neuters are technically more difficult and cost more.

-- Older dogs who are not spayed or neutered and need advanced and expensive care may not get the care because their people can’t afford it.
-This means sad euthanasias for avoidable problems.
+- Older dogs who are not spayed or neutered and need advanced, expensive care may not get the care because their people can’t afford it.
+This means euthanasias for avoidable problems.

 The 3 Camps of the Spay/Neuter Issue